hmalik88/myFolio-frontend/README.md

 The front-end is now ready for interaction.

-*Note: If live link is down, you can simulate the application by changing the fetch requests from*
+***Note**: If live link is down, you can simulate the application by changing the fetch requests from*

 *https://myfolio-api.herokuapp.com/ to http://localhost:3000/api/v1/*